eviltester/thingifier/challenger/src/main/resources/content/practice-modes/simpleapi.md

 Because the API has no unstructured text fields e.g. `description`, there is no way to add any potentially offensive or personal information.

+To create a new item you need to add a unique `ISBN`.
+We have added an endpoint to generate a random ISBN `/simpleapi/randomisbn`.

+Or you can click the button below and copy and paste the value into your APi call.

+{{<PARTIAL_SNIPPET filename="partials/generate-random-isbn.html">}}

 ## Why did we create this?

 We noticed that most APIs, including our API Challenges, require some sort of authentication to use the full capabilities